mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 The vendor-specific protocol identifier is a means whereby protocol developers may assign permanent protocol identifier values without consuming type values from the globally available limited resource.
 This can be useful for **prototype, experimental, and private/proprietary protocols** to be developed without impacting the global EtherType namespace.
 The OUI Extended `EtherType` allows an organization to apply protocol identifiers using SNAP.
 An organization allocates protocol identifiers to its own protocols in a manner that ensures that the protocol identifier is globally unique.
 SNAP provides a method for multiplexing and demultiplexing of private and public protocols among multiple users of the LLC sublayer.
 An organization that has an OUI assigned to it may use its OUI to assign universally unique protocol identifiers to its own protocols, for use in the protocol identification field of SNAP data units.

-> **NOTE**: to use EPD the PubSub cannot directly access Ethernet PDU as it is required in the specification because this service is provided by the LLC sublayer.
+> **NOTE 2**: to use EPD the PubSub cannot directly access Ethernet PDU as it is required in the specification because this service is provided by the LLC sublayer.

 #### Virtual Bridged Network

 Additionally, the [IEEE 802.1Q][8021Q] introduces a concept of Virtual Bridged Network.
 VLANs and their identifiers (VID) provide a convenient and consistent network-wide reference for VLAN Bridges.
 A VLAN represents a broadcast domain.
 VLANs are identified by a VLAN ID (a number between 0 – 4095).
 Portions of the network which are VLAN-aware (i.e., IEEE 802.1Q conformant) can include VLAN tags.
 When a frame enters the VLAN-aware portion of the network, a tag is added to represent the VLAN membership.
-Each frame must be distinguishable as being within exactly one VLAN.
 802.1Q adds a 32-bit field between the source MAC address and the EtherType fields of the original frame.

 Each tag comprises the following sequential information elements: